Tom Howard/Margaret Reid Poetry Contest

 Generally entry fees are not refundable.
 However, if you believe you have an exceptional circumstance, please contact us within one year of your entry.

-John Howard Reid has won first prizes and other awards in prestigious literary events.
-A former journalist and magazine editor, he has published several historical novels, a collection of poetry, a guide to winning literary contests, and over fifty books of film criticism and movie history.
-See his work at Lulu.
-He lives in Wyong, Australia.
-Mr. Reid is assisted by Dee C. Konrad.
-A leading educator and published author, Mrs. Konrad was Associate Professor in the English faculty of Barat College of DePaul University, and served as Dean of Liberal Arts and Sciences for the year 2000-2001.
+Contest founder John Howard Reid (d.
+2018) won first prizes and other awards in prestigious literary events.
+A journalist and magazine editor, he published several historical novels, a collection of poetry, a guide to winning literary contests, and over fifty books of film criticism and movie history.
+For several years, Mr. Reid was assisted by Dee C. Konrad, a former Associate Professor in the English faculty of Barat College of DePaul University and Dean of Liberal Arts and Sciences.

 If you have questions, please email the contest administrator at email@example.com.

 Please go to PayPal and send your US dollar payment to firstname.lastname@example.org.
 In the comments box, note which contest you are paying for.